 Applying Demand Factors for Schools per NEC 220.86

 A proper school load calculation is a fundamental skill for any journeyman electrician or master electrician, ensuring the safety and efficiency of a facility’s electrical infrastructure.
-According to the nec code book, specifically NEC 220.86, electricians can use an optional method calculation for sizing the feeder and service load for schools.
+According to the NEC code book, specifically NEC 220.86, electricians can use an optional method calculation for sizing the feeder and service load for schools.
 This method simplifies the process by applying specific demand factors to the building’s total connected load, provided the school has electric space heating, air conditioning, or both.
 The calculation involves determining the load in VA per square foot, applying tiered demand factors from Table 220.86, and then calculating the final service size.
 Understanding this optional method is crucial for accurate bidding, design, and passing certification exams, and is a core component of advanced electrician training.

 What is the Optional Method for School Load Calculation in NEC 220.86?